-Join us as we dig deeper into 10 of the most haunted places in West Virginia:
+Join us as we dig deeper into the 10 most haunted places in West Virginia.

 Some say that these deaths have left a curse on the land.
 This may well be the case because in the 1920s a local businessman bought the land and built the Lake Shawnee Amusement Park.

 Over the next couple of years, several people died in accidents at the park and it ended up closing down in 1966.